lee101/how/source/_posts/99designs-wordsmashing-logo-icon-design.md

 - WordSmashing
 - Game Development
 ---
-At [99designs](https://99designs.com) i had a great opportunity to run a design contest.
+At [99designs](https://99designs.com) employees get to run a free design contest.

-At the time I had a game [Word Smashing](http://wordsmashing.com) which was in desperate nee dof some design love.
+At the time I had a game [Word Smashing](http://wordsmashing.com) which was in desperate need of some design love.

 Word Smashing was at the time a fun word puzzle i had made to challenge myself and i didn't think of it as a viable business.

-If you take a look at some of my original design ideas youll endderstand why running a design contest on 99designs was a great idea for me.
+My old DIY design..
+D:
 <img src="/wordsmashing-old-designs.png" width="310" height="220">

 Running design contests can be a great way to generate lots of design ideas to choose from.

+The normal process is 4 days of reviewing designs, then you have time to pick a few designers to go through to the final round of refining designs for 3 days.

+You have the option to run the contest "blind" meaning designers can't see each others submissions which helps to ensure a lot of variation.

+I didnn't run a blind contest and did notice a lot of designs sharing a similar theme (a board), the designers did respond well when i added a comment noting that other themes that where not being explored (things being smashed into pieces)

+I didn't have a color scheme in the design breif but the designers quickly converged on red, orange and black which i was happy with because it appears prominently in app stores.

 The silver contest cost 500 AUDs and i recieved an overwhelming 190 designs from 38designers

-The winner was [TastyBits](https://99designs.com/profiles/1196873/about) who turned out to live in the same city as me (Melbourne)
 After the three days of working with the winners it was time to pick a winner!
 I used the handy ability send a [design survey](http://99designs.com/logo-design/contests/wordsmashing-word-puzzle-game-216866/poll/k8u6rf?utm_source=voting_app&utm_medium=web&utm_campaign=voting) around and ask for feedback on what i thought where the best designs.

+The winner was [TastyBits](https://99designs.com/profiles/1196873/about) who turned out to live in the same city as me (Melbourne)

 I got a bit of feedback and despite not everyone liking my favourite (some refereed to it as a logo which "looks like a diner" which may not be wrong) my mind was made up :)